Nebraska Revised Statute 50-1209

 (a) An analysis of whether the tax incentive program is meeting the following goals:

-(ii) Revitalizing rural and other distressed areas of the state;
+(ii) Revitalizing rural areas and other distressed areas of the state;

-(iii) Diversifying the state's economy and positioning Nebraska for the future by stimulating entrepreneurial, high-tech, and renewable energy firms; and
+(iii) Diversifying the state's economy and positioning Nebraska for the future by stimulating entrepreneurial firms, high-tech firms, and renewable energy firms; and

 (iv) Any other program-specific goals found in the statutes for the tax incentive program being evaluated;